shubhansh9/KitPvP/README.md

 # ⚔️ KitPvP Plugin

 A custom **KitPvP plugin** for Minecraft multiplayer servers built with **Java** and the **Spigot API**.
-Players can choose from a variety of combat kits and fight each other in an action-packed PvP arena.
+Players can choose from a variety of combat kits and fight each other in an action-packed PvP arena

 ---